K0nkere/-kkr-mlops-project/README.md

 ### Stage-1 Baseline models and pipelines
 I used Ridge, Random Forest, XGBoost Regressions as a baseline.
 There are two steps of data preparation: dropping NA of important columns (mske, model, trim - that specifying what the car actually was) and training Column transformer, which imputes missing values.

-I was taking advantage of Hyperopt library in order to train each of the models.
-So it is returns the set of parameters that gives me the best model prediction on the train+valid part.
-After that, the best models are combined with preprocessor into a pipeline so i can save just a solid model into s3 bucket.
-Unfortunetly training of Random Forest and XGBoost regressions usually take about 2 hours so for review I turned off these models
+Unfortunetly training of Random Forest and XGBoost regressions usually take about 2 hours so I turned off these models for reviewing puproses
 (but you can turn on all of them:
 - go to the folder **orchestration_manager**
 - locate the section flow **def main()** and uncomment rows in the **model** variable
 - model will be train for all models and select the best one of them on the certain period )

-Stage-2 Searching the best parameters with MLFlow tracking service Stage-3 Initial orchestrating with Prefect
+Stage-2 Searching the best parameters with MLFlow tracking service I had been using MLFlow to tracking of training process.
+I used Hyperopt library in order to train each of the models.
+So it is returns the set of parameters that gives me the best model prediction on the train+valid part.
+I had been training each model on a hyperopt grid for 20 times and takes the best ones on valid dataset.
+On the next step I created predictions on the test dataset (final month of desired period) and promoted the best model based on _Mean absolute percentile error (MAPE)_ metrics.
+Hyperopt tried to minimize MAPE while training as soon as i think that it is quite suitable metric for cars market.

+After that, the best models are combined with preprocessor into a pipeline so i can save just a solid model into s3 bucket.
+And use just _model.predict()_ without loading any preprocessors of features.

+Also MLFlow helped me to create mechanism of switching of between models if newly trained model will be better than current production model.

+Stage-3 Initial orchestrating with Prefect
+I covered previously constructed model with into @flows and @tasks in order to Prefect Orion agent will be able automaticly launch retrain process on the end of each month after getting report from Evidently service and if model drift will be located.

-Stage-4 Deployment final model with Flask as a web-service Stage-5 Monitoring
+Stage-4 Deployment final model with Flask as a web-service I took an advantage of Flask to create web service that get production model with help of MLFlow service and use it to predict price by request.

+Stage-5 Monitoring
+Evidently service helps me to create online monitoring of prediction service.
+And on the end of each month Prefect launched creation of statistical report based on received data.
+So the prediction service can check is there a drift of a production model.
+If so manager-service will invoke retrain process with the latest data.

 Stage-6 Tests
+There are few unit tests and integration test of deployment of prediction service.
+I had beed using pylint, isort and black to make the code more estetical.

 Deployment
 insert correct values into .env